gupsammy/portkiller/assets/README.md

 ### Icon Design Guidelines

-For a menu bar app like macport:
+For a menu bar app like portkiller:
 - **Simple and recognizable** at small sizes (16x16px in the menu bar)
 - **Clear silhouette** that works in both light and dark modes
 - **Port/network theme**: Consider using symbols like: